What we can learn from Love Island

 Aside from issues around the age-appropriateness of some of the content, there has been some serious criticism of the effect of the show on young people.
 Particularly for young women, because of the emphasis on the appearance of the contestants, promoting unrealistic beauty standards to young viewers.
 All the contestants have the bodies of models – many cosmetically enhanced – and much of the show revolves around how attractive they are thought to be.

 And sadly, this increasing obsession with appearance, which is helping to fuel a mental health crisis amongst young people, is part of a wider cultural shift fuelled by the celebrity culture championed by TV and social media.
-There are even plastic surgery game apps, aimed at young girls, where, ‘in order for children to “win”, they must transform the facial and bodily features of supposedly ugly characters with procedures such as liposuction, nose jobs, lip fillers, double-eyelid surgery and more’.
+There are even plastic surgery game apps, such as Plastic Surgery aimed at children, whose blurb reads, ‘When no diet can help a girl to find her beauty, there may be one quick but slightly painful solution.
+Become a plastic surgeon and make that girl’s dream come true’.

-People are starting to sit up and take notice of this trend and there is good advice around for parents – for example, from the NSPCC.
+People are starting to sit up and take notice of this trend and there is good advice around – for example, from the charity Young Minds.
 But we know our strongest weapon in this battle to help our children navigate such a poisonous culture is to give them such a strong sense of their self-worth that they are comfortable in who they are, have the tools and confidence to express that, and the ability to see that the false messages and promises they are bombarded with daily as untrue and damaging.

 In her book ‘Parenting Children for a Life of Confidence’, Rachel Turner identifies three core beliefs children need to have to build a healthy core of confidence: